 Access your line of credit by writing a cheque against your CIBC business account, through CIBC online, mobile or telephone banking, ATM withdrawals or at a CIBC Banking Centre.

-Get a combination of borrowing products, such as a loan or overdraft protection, for more flexibility.
+Get a combination of borrowing products, such as a funding or overdraft protection, for more flexibility.

 Apply using our fast & easy Canadian online application